apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

  as possible (thus freeing memory) before reading new bytes from the wire.

 In addition to the `NonBlockingConnection` being scheduled when singled by the `Selector`, the `Broker` may need to awaken them at other times.
 For instance, if a message arrives on a queue that is suitable for a consumer, the `NonBlockingConnection` associated with that consumer must awoken.
 The mechanism that does this is `NetworkConnectionScheduler#schedule` method which adds it to the work queue.
 This is wired to the protocol engine via a listener.

-### Threading
+### IO Threading

 The only threads that execute `NonBlockingConnnections` are those of the `NetworkConnectionScheduler`.
 Furthermore, it is imperative that no `NonBlockingConnnection` is executed by more than one thread at once.
 It is the job of `ConnectorProcessor` to organise this exclusivity.
 Updates made by `NonBlockingConnnection` must be published safely so they can be read consistently by the other threads in the pool.

-There is a `NetworkConnectionScheduler` associated with each AMQP Port and each `VirtiualHost`.
+There is a `NetworkConnectionScheduler` associated with each AMQP Port and each `VirtualHost`.
 When a connection is made to the `Broker`, the initial exchanges between peer and broker (protocol headers, authentication etc) take place on the thread pool of the `NetworkConnectionScheduler` of the `Port`.
 Once the connection has indicated which `VirtualHost` it wishes to connect to, responsibility for the